 They’re critical of absolutely everything, are insecure, under confident really even though they often present an assertive and confident facade and are unhappy with themselves to say the least

 And most significantly they are ENVIOUS OF YOU

-Here’s some tips how to deal with these ugly sisters and become more confident
+Here’s some tips how to increase your confidence when these ugly sisters are around

 I appreciate that this is easier said than done what can be helpful as a first step though is begin to ask yourself what do I know?